mihail-milev/pam_blox/README.md

 # TODO

 1. Make it possible to supply arguments, which can set another path for the configuration file, another BT threshold, etc.
+2. Do not execute the hcitool, but use a BT library directly.